-To get started you need to install the Redirection plugin (if you want to see how to install, see the video above).
+To get started you need to install the Redirection plugin (if you want to see how to install it, see the video above).
 Once it is installed and active, go to Tools in your WordPress admin area and select Redirection.

 Look for the section that says Add new redirection and enter your old page’s URL in the Source URL box and then your new page’s URL in the Target URL box.
 You don’t need to change any settings for basic redirects.
 Then just click on the Add Redirection button.

 There are more advanced settings, such as using Regular Expressions, but I don’t recommend those for beginners.

 For the Source URL this MUST be a URL on your existing site.
 For example, if your website has the url http://example.com, then the source URL must start with http://example.com.
 If you have a website that is on a temporary domain, you should use relative URLs (remove the domain part) instead of absolute URLs.
 For example if your old URL was

 http://example.com/new-url you would enter the following into your new redirection:

 At the top of the page is an Options button.
 If you click that and then look for the Import section you will be able to import a csv file.
 CSV files are comma separated value spreadsheets that can be created in any spreadsheet program.
 To setup a CSV file, just put your old URL in the left column and your new URL in the right column.

 After importing the URLs you will see a notice at the top of the screen telling you that they were successfully imported.